nbhf/Enhancing-IoT-Security-with-ML-Models-A-Focus-on-Inference-Time-in-Blockchain-Based-Networks/README.md

-# IoT Security with Machine Learning: Real-Time Threat Detection
+# IoT Security with Machine Learning: Threat Detection

 ⚠️ This project is focused solely on detecting and classifying the type of cyber threat present in IoT network traffic; it does not directly counter or block the attacks themselves.